-While pursing Carl Martin, Josh stops at a marshal's office where Carl is being held.
+While pursuing Carl Martin, Josh stops at a marshal's office where Carl is being held.
 However, Josh interrupts a jail break involving Carl's brother Andy.
 Josh is falsely accused of aiding in the jailbreak and the marshal's murder.

 When phony wanted posters put a price on the head of a retired Confederate officer, Colonel Sykes' daughter summons Josh Randall to help keep the bounty hunters at bay while also uncovering the person behind the bogus posters.

 A reclusive old man with an Apache bodyguard is wanted for a crime committed long ago.
 Randall tags along with an overeager bounty hunter to ensure the man is brought back alive as a favor to the Sheriff and the old man.

 A ranch manager hires Randall to bring back a line rider charged with grand theft.
 The accused man's father joins Randall on the trek to the remote shack where the thief is thought to be hiding but tries to delay Randall on the way.

 Randall is rooked into advancing half the bounty to a man who promises to lead him to the wanted criminal Shawnee Bill, but Bill may be closer than Randall thinks and he's not even the only bounty hunter on his trail.

 A banker with a consuming thirst for vengeance hires Randall to accompany him to track down the man he believes responsible for his son's death and a bank robbery.
 The man Randall seeks can be identified by his distinctive gun draw.